Paragraphs

 POP App

-Knee replacement rehabilitation: Do's and Don'ts
+Knee replacement rehabilitation: Dos and Don'ts

 Your commitment to your recovery plays a key role in the success of your knee surgery.
-Proper In-home care following total knee replacement is an important part of knee rehabilitation and healing.
+Proper in-home care following total knee replacement is an important part of knee rehabilitation and healing.

 Knee replacement Rehab